Granny's Hideaway

 Trail Access from the Property

-Granny's Hideaway sits in the Lakes of the North area, which connects directly to northern Michigan's extensive DNR trail network.
-Depending on conditions and the time of year, you can access ORV and snowmobile trails without even loading your machines onto a trailer.
-That's rare — and it's one of the biggest reasons outdoor enthusiasts keep coming back to this area.
+Granny's Hideaway sits near the Lakes of the North community, which puts you within easy reach of northern Michigan's extensive DNR trail network.
+Depending on conditions and the time of year, you can access ORV and snowmobile trails without a long drive.
+That kind of proximity is rare — and it's one of the biggest reasons outdoor enthusiasts keep coming back to this area.

 ORV Season (Spring through Fall)

-Michigan's ORV season typically runs from the moment the ground firms up in spring through late fall.
+Michigan's ORV season runs from the moment the ground firms up in spring through late fall — but ask any local and they'll tell you spring and fall are the sweet spot for SxS riding.
+The trails are less crowded, temps are perfect, and the scenery is stunning.
+Summer up here is for the lake.
 The trail systems near Mancelona and the Antrim/Charlevoix county area offer a mix of terrain — wooded two-tracks, open meadow sections, and more technical wooded trails for those who want a challenge.

 Michigan ORV Permit Requirements